mfaani/mfaani/content/posts/interviewing/string.md

 #### Why is `endIndex` "past the end" position?!

-If endIndex were the last valid subscript, then in an empty collection what would its value be?
-You can't change endIndex value only for empty arrays.
+If endIndex were the last valid subscript, then a question would arise as: in an empty collection what should the value of endIndex be?
+You can't change the logic for calculating the endIndex — only for empty arrays.
 You need consistency.

 - [first](https://developer.apple.com/documentation/swift/array/first) and [last](https://developer.apple.com/documentation/swift/array/last) return **optional**
 values because the thing might be empty, so there is no "first" nor "last" element or index